Roll off dumpster rental sizes are measured in cubic yards, indicating how much debris they hold.

 Another no-no...don't overfill the dumpster!
 Your debris must be level with or under the top of the container or you're headed for more hassle and cost.

 It may be tempting to solve a "my dumpster is too small" problem by piling the debris high above the rim of the dumpster.
 Big mistake!
 The dumpster service cannot legally haul your debris on the road with it piled over the top.
 It's a major road hazard.
 In most cases, the roll off driver will leave and you'll be informed that the dumpster can't be picked up until you level it.
 You'll be charged a "trip charge" typically in that case.
 Other times, the driver may jump up and level your dumpster himself, by throwing out debris.
 You'll probably be charged an "overfilling fee" and you'll have a pile of debris leftover that you still need to get rid of.

 Double check dimensions if space is tight

 If you need the dumpster delivered to a small driveway or alley, be sure to double check the dimensions of the dumpster with the hauler and compare it to the space you have available.
-It's very typical for all container sizes to be 8 feet wide, so width is usually not a difference maker.
-But length of the dumpster typically jumps up significantly with a move from a 10 yard container (i.e. 12 feet long) to a 20 yard container (i.e. 22 feet long).
+It's typical for roll-off container sizes to be 8 feet wide, so width is usually not a difference maker.
+But the length of the dumpster generally increases when going from a 10 yard container (i.e. 12 feet long) to a 20 yard container (i.e. 22 feet long), etc.

 When considering the space you need, keep in mind that dumpsters typically have an 8 ft. wide door that swings open on the back.
 If you plan on loading through the door (rather than throwing debris over the top), then add an additional 8 feet of length needed for the door to swing open.